Harry Potter Wizard’s Collection (US)

 One unique feature in this documentary is hearing from different crew members and how Potter provided them the chance of a lifetime: the hardcore fan turned make-up artist who spoke in great detail about what it was like to watch Ralph Fiennes and Alan Rickman film in the boathouse (she also has a tattoo of Voldemort on her left arm), the showrunner who happens to be Gary Oldman’s son, the Death Eaters who have day jobs as salesmen, and the man responsible for plastering the walls of Hogwarts.

 There are moments of humor, where we learn every person’s car was once searched because a wand went unaccounted for, moments of reflection, as Daniel Radcliffe and Rupert Grint show you the rooms where they took their school lessons, and moments of pause, as stuntman David Holmes recounts his injury on the set and returns to visit with cast and crew for the first time since his accident.

-Much more is waiting for you in this close to 90-minute feature that chronicles the last days of filming on the set of Harry Potter.
+Much more is waiting for you in these bonus features that chronicle the last days of filming on the set of Harry Potter.

 If you are or know a Harry Potter fan who is looking for the most comprehensive set of films, features, extras, and then some, this collector’s set makes for the perfect gift.